santosomar/AI-agents-for-cybersecurity/part1_foundational_topics/embeddings/README.md

 export OPENAI_API_KEY="your-api-key-here"
 ```

+### Advanced Analysis (`clustering.py`)

+For comprehensive clustering analysis and visualization of the provided CVE dataset, use the `clustering.py` script.
+This provides immediate insights without requiring API keys or external services.

 ## Educational Value

 This directory serves as a practical introduction to:

 - **Vector Embeddings**: Understanding how text becomes numerical representations
+- **Machine Learning Clustering**: Applying K-means clustering to cybersecurity data
-- **High-Dimensional Data Visualization**: Using tools like t-SNE and UMAP
+- **High-Dimensional Data Visualization**: Using PCA, t-SNE, and statistical plots
 - **Cybersecurity Data Analysis**: Applying ML techniques to vulnerability data
+- **Python Data Science**: Using pandas, scikit-learn, matplotlib, and seaborn
-- **Interactive Data Exploration**: Leveraging web-based visualization tools
+- **Interactive Data Exploration**: Both programmatic and web-based visualization tools

 ## Next Steps

 After exploring this data, consider:

+1. **Modify Clustering Parameters**: Experiment with different numbers of clusters or algorithms
-1. Creating embeddings for your own security datasets
+2. **Create Custom Embeddings**: Generate embeddings for your own security datasets using `embeddings.py`
-2. Experimenting with different embedding models
+3. **Advanced Analysis**: Add more sophisticated clustering algorithms (DBSCAN, hierarchical clustering)
-3. Building RAG (Retrieval-Augmented Generation) systems using these embeddings
+4. **Build RAG Systems**: Use these embeddings for Retrieval-Augmented Generation applications
-4. Developing custom visualization tools for your specific use cases
+5. **Develop Custom Tools**: Create specialized visualization tools for your specific use cases
+6. **Time Series Analysis**: Analyze how vulnerability patterns change over time

 ---